-Explore the architecture and landscape of St Ives with waterbased mediums, drawing and oils.
-Learn to make vivid visual notes to develop into a small figurative oil painting.
-Capture your time in iconic St Ives, its lichen covered roofs, cobbled streets, winding pathways and whitewashed cottages gleaming in the sun.
+Capture your time in iconic St Ives, its lichen covered roofs, cobbled streets, winding pathways and whitewashed cottages gleaming in the sun all with the backdrop of a turquoise sea.
 Learn to confidently convey this special place using line, colour and shape.

 You will explore a range of techniques to ensure your sketchbook is a useful tool back in the studio.
 Progress from annotated sketch to tonal drawings, on to gouache painting and then into oils There will be useful demos packed with helpful tips and Gary will be on hand throughout to help you as you progress.